aln787/ios-mobile-development-101-cwe-materials/curriculum/01-onboarding/02-tools-policies.md

 ## Required Tools

-- [Github](www.github.com) - We’re using Github to store and share our code
+- A Mac laptop and *optional* iOS testing device.
-- X
+- Download and install the latest version of [Xcode](https://developer.apple.com/xcode/).
-- Y
+- A thirst for knowledge!

 #### Optional Tools
 These tools aren't required, but offer additional functionality that students may find helpful!

 - Popular Text Editors: [Atom](https://atom.io) or [Sublime](http://www.sublimetext.com)

 ## Technology Policy